bkuhn/talks/OpenWRT-Summit-2016/gpl.markdown

 + Ultimately, the NPRM dance with the FCC, while necessary, is only one approach to bring forward the issue.

++ Consider this other simple, parallel approach:

+# Bringing Issue Forward

-+ Another simple, parallel approach: bring a product before the FCC that needs to be GPL'd due to compliance, and ask for certification.
++ Bring a product before the FCC that needs to be GPL'd due to compliance, and ask for certification.

 + If/When it is not certified, we can directly ask the federal government to address the question head-on: &ldquo;Is the USA federal government really